kkrt-labs/kakarot-ssj/docs/general/contract_bytecode.md

 ```

 After which the value of the bytecode at offset `i` can be accessed by simply
-doing `bytecode[i]` when executing the bytecode instructions in the EVM.
+doing `bytecode[i]` when executing the bytecode instructions in the EVM - making
+it convenient to iterate over.